DylanMinchhoff/to-do-app/README.md

 # Goals

 - explore [next.Js](https://nextjs.org/)
-- learn fetch methods for retreveing data from web APIs
+- explore fetch methods for retreveing data from web APIs
 - learn about expoitation of webapps and how to secure them from attackers
 - learn and impliment sign in capabilities for storing data to certain accounts